The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 Also Recommended

-- MASAMOTO CT Series Japanese Gyuto Chef's Knife: This knifes asymmetrical edge was beyond razor-sharp and practically glided through sweet potatoes and rubbery pepper skins.
-Its narrow handle also felt secure in my hand.
-The MASAMOTO was neck-and-neck with the Misono for performance, but it went out of stock before publication.
-A similar model is still available from the Masamoto HC series (which is made with slightly harder carbon steel), but we havent tested it.
+- MASAMOTO CT Series Japanese Gyuto Chef's Knife: Its razor-sharp asymmetrical edge made slicing sweet potatoes and rubbery pepper skins effortless.
+While it felt secure in hand, the MASAMOTO performed closely to the Misono but went out of stock prior to publication.
+A similar model is still available from the Masamoto HC series (constructed with slightly harder carbon steel), although it remains untested.

-- STEELPORT 8" Chef Knife: With its striking size and handsome, dark steel, this was a formidable-looking knife.
-It had a comfortably curved handle and a tall, sturdy blade that cut smoothly.
-It could feel awkward because of its weightiness at times, though.
-It was also around $450 at the time of testing, which felt too pricey compared to other models of similar quality.
+- STEELPORT 8" Chef Knife: With its striking size and dark steel, this formidable-looking knife had a comfortably curved handle and a tall, sturdy blade that cut smoothly.
+Despite potential awkwardness due to its weight, it was priced around $450 during testing, making it less appealing relative to other options of similar quality.

 Not Recommended

-- Thiers-Issard Sabatier Four Star Elephant 8 in Carbon Steel Chef Knife: This knife's narrow blade made it hard to get leverage at times, and it was near the bottom of the bunch for sharpness.
-During the sweet potato test, I noted that it felt like trying to cut a sweet potato with a dulled carving knife rather than a chefs knife.
-It also slid and mashed against the skin during the tomato test.
+- Thiers-Issard Sabatier Four Star Elephant 8 in Carbon Steel Chef Knife: This knife's narrow blade lacked leverage at times and was among the lowest for sharpness.
+Cutting sweet potatoes felt akin to using a dulled carving knife, also sliding against the skin during tomato tests.

 FAQs